Home / Apartments in Portland, OR

 High-rise towers, brick laid sidewalks, and premier dining and entertainment is what you'll find in Downtown Portland.
-Located on the west bank of the Willamette river, Downtown Portland offers residents pristine views of the river, Mount Hood, and the West Hills.
+Located on the west bank of the Willamette River, Downtown Portland offers residents pristine views of the river, Mount Hood, and the West Hills.
 With a walk score of 95, downtown residents can forget about morning traffic and simply walk, bike, or take public transit.

 Just north of downtown, across Burnside street, is the beautiful revitalized Pearl District.
-Originally built as an industrial and warehouse hub in the late 1800's, redevelopment efforts began in the 80's and 90's - resulting with dozens of art galleries, boutique shops, restaurants, condos, and rentals.
+Originally built as an industrial and warehouse hub in the late 1800s, redevelopment efforts began in the 80's and 90's - resulting in dozens of art galleries, boutique shops, restaurants, condos, and rentals.
 Named for Pearl Amhara, an early patroness of artists in the area, the Pearl District lives up to the metaphor of a beautiful gem born from a place of pressure and industry.
 Considering moving to The Pearl District?
 Check out our new Pearl District Moving Guide!

 One of the few neighborhoods of Portland than fall into Washington County on the west side of the city, Raleigh Hills lies southwest of Downtown Portland and borders both Beaverton and Tigard.
-What was once sprawling farmland and private retreats, now resides an abundance of single family homes and apartment communities.
+What was once sprawling farmland and private retreats, now resides an abundance of single-family homes and apartment communities.